mapzen/documentation/docs/mapzen-services-api.md

 - 2,000 queries per minute
 - 100,000 queries per day

-You may cache the tiles for offline use, but cannot bundle the tiles for purposes of reselling them.
+You may cache the tiles for offline use.
 The Mapzen vector tiles service is built from the [Tilezen](https://github.com/tilezen) open-source project.

 ### Search and mobility